rajeshrinet/pyross/README.md

 **Non-pharmaceutical interventions** are implemented as modifications of the **contact structures** of the model. **Optimised control** of these structures, given **cost functions**, is possible.
 This feature is being actively developed to be better integrated with the library.

 [PyRossGeo](https://github.com/lukastk/PyRossGeo) is a companion library that supports **spatially resolved compartment models** with explicit **commuting networks**.

+[PyRossTSI](https://github.com/rajeshrinet/pyrossTSI) is a another companion library that supports **time since infection models** in Python.

 The libraries are named after [Sir Ronald Ross](https://en.wikipedia.org/wiki/Ronald_Ross), doctor, mathematician and poet.
 In 1898 he made "the great discovery" in his laboratory in Calcutta "that malaria is conveyed by the bite of a mosquito".
 He won the Nobel Prize in 1902 and laid the foundations of the mathematical modelling of infectious diseases.